Eguana Technologies (CVE:EGT) Shares Down 33.3% – Should You Sell?

-Eguana Technologies Inc. (CVE:EGT – Get Free Report) fell 33.3% during mid-day trading on Wednesday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price dropped 33.3% during mid-day trading on Wednesday .
 The company traded as low as C$0.01 and last traded at C$0.01.
-197,000 shares were traded during trading, an increase of 40% from the average session volume of 140,768 shares.
+Approximately 197,000 shares traded hands during trading, an increase of 40% from the average daily volume of 140,768 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Price Performance